nbayer2020/Simple-GitHub-repo-and-ReadTheDocs-set-up-Guide/source/docs_with_sphinx_and_rtd.md

 ## Last Step

-Now just click on **Build version** and wait for the latest version of your Documentation.
+Now just click on **"Build version"** and wait for the latest version of your Documentation.
+Once the Documentation was sucsesfully build, you can start customuzing the content of your Documentation.